Unexpected Dream Bell of Happiness

 Imagery from a Tanka

-This imagery comes in a Japanese way from a tanka—a short poem—written by Yamabe no Akahito (山部 赤人).
+This imagery of the bell comes in a Japanese way from a tanka—a short poem—written by Yamabe no Akahito (山部 赤人).

 Yamabe no Akahito wrote poetry for the imperial court during the Nara era of Japanese history.
 He wrote many poems while traveling from 724 through 736 with Emperor Shoumu.
 Some of the poems he penned at Wakaura, also known as Wakanoura or Wakanura.

-Inspired by the cranes at Wakaura, Yamabe no Akahito penned this tanka, roughly translated:
+Inspired by the cranes at Wakaura, Yamabe no Akahito created this tanka, roughly translated:

 Moving toward reedy shores